TheProdigyLeague/NYSE_ABC/LEGALESE.md

   That may help my millions of customers daily: Explore and interact with my businesses in methodical ways.
 My services include:

-* Google apps, Google sites, Google devices, Google Searches, Google YouTube, Google Your Home, Google Paywall, Google Adware, Google Platforms, Google Chrome, Google browsers, and our latest: The Google Android Operating System...Google Products: which are integrated into Google's third-party apps, like Google My Business sites, more ads, customer analytics, and by far, our most important product, dogwatered down Google Maps.
+* Google apps 📱, Google.com, Google devices, Google Searches, Google YouTube, Google Your Home, Google Paywall, Google Adware, Google Platforms, Google Chrome, Google browsers, and our latest: The Google Android Operating System...Google Products: which are integrated into Google's third-party apps, like Google My Business sites, more ads, customer analytics, and by far, our most important product, dogwatered down Google Maps.

   Customers may use my services in a variety of ways to manage your privacy.
 For example, customers can sign up for a Google Account if you want to create and manage content like emails and photos, or so we can see more relevant search results.
 And, you can use many free Google services when our client is signed out or without creating an account at all!
 Best of all, Google Search on Google or watch our YouTube videos, for free, today!!
 Customer's can also choose to browse websites in Google's private mode 🤫, like Chrome Incognito mode!!!